TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 You may want to back up periodically as you play in case you come across save breaking issues with the mod.

-Back up TPPs 00.dat in
+Back up TPPs original 01.dat in
 <steam path>\steamapps\common\MGS_TPP\master\0\
-You may just rename it in place if you wish.
-MGSVModDo will also create a backup if the file hasn't been previously modded.
+This does not apply if you've aready modded it.

+If you installed an earlier version of Infinite heaven than r44 manually find and restore your original game 00.dat backup or revalidate the game through steam:

+Right click on the game in steam library, choose properties from bottom of menu, local files tab, verify integrity of game cache button. or click this steam://validate/287700

+If it gets stuck at 0% for more than a few minutes steam is being stupid, validate one of the valve games first, hl2, portal etc then try validating mgsv again.

+It should say 1 file needs to be redownloaded, so go to steam downloads and make sure that happens.

 Instalation:
-Extract Infinite Heaven zip.
-Run MGSVModDo.exe
-If you have installed Steam, or the game to another folder you must edit gamePath in MGSVModDo.exe.config to point to the correct folder.
-Copy .\build\00.dat to
-<steam path>\steamapps\common\MGS_TPP\master\0\
+Use SnakeBite Mod Manager 0.31 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv

 WARNING: Applying this mod to any version after 1.0.4.0 that has updated the file will likely prevent the game from working.
-Simply replace 00.dat with the original game file and wait for the mod to be updated.
+Simply uninstall using SnakeBite and wait for the mod to be updated.

 Uninstallation:
 Exit any missions, return to the ACC.
 The mod saves some varables to the save file, but on initial testing (I welcome feedback on this) there is no issue with loading a save from this mod after the mod has been removed (provided you have exited to ACC)
-Replace <steam path>\steamapps\common\MGS_TPP\master\0\00.dat with the original verion.
-Alternatively 'verify integrity of game cache' option in steam should work.
+Use uninstall in SnakeBite.

 Usage:
 While in ACC Heli